thedoggybrad/thedoggybrad/README.md

 <br>
 The ADKILLED-SPEEDTEST set/family of products are using their own licenses based on how I acquire them.
 <br>
-Some components uses their own licenses, but if it is legal according to the component license it will use the ISC License exceptions with the AdKilled-Speedtest product family..
+Some components uses their own licenses, but if it is legal according to the component license it will use the ISC License with the exceptions to the AdKilled-Speedtest product family.